tghastings/cloud9-esaas/README.md

     docker run -d -p 80:80 -p 3000:3000 tghastings/cloud9-esaas

-You can add a workspace as a volume directory with the argument *-v /your-path/workspace/:/workspace/* like this :
+You can mount a directory as a volume with the argument *-v /your-path/directory/:/root/environment/* like this :

-    docker run -d -p 80:80 -p 3000:3000 -v /your-path/workspace/:/workspace/ tghastings/cloud9-esaas
+    docker run -d -p 80:80 -p 3000:3000 -v /your-path/directory/:/root/environment/ tghastings/cloud9-esaas

 # Step 4: Accessing Cloud9